wicklanm/Microsoft-Azure-Sentinel-Lab-SIEM-1/README.md

 <img width="1553" height="811" alt="Screenshot 2026-05-13 215158" src="https://github.com/user-attachments/assets/2e6ec46b-c55f-4759-90fb-6eace4a14e1e" />

+## Enable the Azure Activity Connector

+- In Microsoft Defender, Go to Sentinel → Data Connectors → Azure Activity
+- Click Open connector page
+- Click the blue Launch Azure Policy Assignment Wizard button and follow the prompts to route your subscription's activity log into your workspace.
+- Alternatively, some tenants see a simple Connect button — click that if present _This populates the AzureActivity table and you'll have your first real data source running within minutes._

-_We have our Virtual Network setup.
-Now, we should be able to add virtual machines._
+**_We have our Virtual Network setup.
+Now, we should be able to add virtual machines._**

 ## Add Virtual Machines
+### 1. Windows 11 Pro
 - In Azure, go to Virtual Machines section
 - click create
 - Create: Click the "+ Create" button and select "Azure virtual machine".